gruhn/typescript-sudoku/README.md

 >(cells: [ X1, X2, X3 ]) => cells
 ```

-With that we can construct sudokus,
+With that we can construct Sudokus,
 without instantiating type parameters explicitly:

 ```typescript